-Most listings are in the $30's per square foot per year.
-The Industrial District region is going through a a rise in rates.
-In the last 3 months, the median rate went up $11 per sqft per year.
-That's a 45% increase in rent.
+On average, listings lease in the $30's per square foot per year.
+The Industrial District submarket is seeing a a rise in rates.
+In the last 3 months, the median rate rose $10 per sqft per year.
+That's a 38% increase in rent.

-Compared to the rest of the Seattle Metropolitan Area market, the Industrial District region has lower rates, so you should have no trouble finding a great deal in this undervalued region.
+Compared to the rest of the Seattle Metropolitan Area market, the Industrial District region has more expensive rates, and you'll need to pay a premium to be in this hot region.

-In the last 90 days, 5 listings have been posted online, which means listings are probably leasing quickly.
-You'll want to be prepared to make an offer immediately.
-About 260% of the office spaces in the Industrial District are subleases, so you might be able to sign a shorter term by taking over a previous lease.
-There aren't many listings below 2,000 square feet on the market, so finding a space for a small business might be tough.
+In the last 90 days, 157 listings have been posted online, so you'll want to check back regularly for new listings.
+About 8% of the listings in the Industrial District are subleases, so you will probably need to sign a longer term lease with the landlord directly.
+There aren't many listings below 2,000 square feet posted, so finding a space for a small business might be tough.

-Even though the median size is 12,100 sqft, there are still 0 new listings below 2,000 sqft.
-Most buildings in this region are approximately 2 floors.
-Most buildings in this region were built in 1949 and are Class A.
+Even though the median size is 12,100 sqft, there are still 0 leases below 2,000 sqft.
+Most properties in this market are around 2 stories.
+Most buildings in this market were built in 1949 and are Class A.

-Utilities is the dominant industry in this market.
+Utilities is the dominant industry in this area.
 Commute by motorcycle is the most popular way to get to work amongst Industrial District folk.
-Commuting close to 30 minutes a day is the norm for those who opt to reside in this part of town.
+Commuting around 30 minutes a day is the norm for those who opt to reside in this part of town.